italiancpp/yahtzee/README.md

 Yahtzee
 =======

-This is the codebase for the workshop "C++ from '90 to '14"
+This is the codebase for the workshop "C++ dal '90 a oggi"

 ### For Visual Studio users ###

-If you use Visual Studio 2013, just download the repo and use prebuilt solutions here: https://github.com/italiancpp/yahtzee/tree/master/VS.
+If you use Visual Studio 2013, just download the repo and use the prebuilt solution here: https://github.com/italiancpp/yahtzee/tree/master/VS.

+Build the solution and run yahtzee_test.exe. **One test should be red**.

 ### Prerequisites ###